smirarab/sepp/tutorial/tipp-tutorial.md

 1. TIPP requires SEPP to be installed.
 If TIPP is not running, first check to see if TIPP was installed correctly.

 2. TIPP relies on `blastn` for the binning of metagenomic reads, so BLAST needs to be downloaded and installed separately (learn more [here](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)).
-You can also download the linux version of blastn from [our repository](https://drive.google.com/open?id=0B0lcoFFOYQf8N1hMZFRTTWxRSGM).
 Then, point the `BLAST` environment variable to your installation of `blastn`.
 Alternatively, you can manually point TIPP to the `blastn` installation by modifying the `tipp.config` file.

 3. TIPP performs abundance profiling uses a set of 40 marker genes.
 This reference dataset needs to be downloaded separately from [here](https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz).
 Then, point the `REFERENCE` environment variable to the decompressed directory before installing TIPP.
 Alternatively, you can manually point TIPP to the reference dataset by modifying the `tipp.config` file.